Comanche–Mexico Wars: Comanche raids

 The Comanche have often been portrayed by historians in the U.S. as a simple and crude tribe lacking any coherent political organization or authority.
 Their success in creating an empire of the Plains, sophisticated diplomacy, and highly organized raids on Mexico contradicts that opinion.
 The numerous small Comanche bands came together in summer, usually on the Red River or one of its tributaries in Texas or Oklahoma to formulate plans and organize groups of raiders.
-Comanches came all the way from the Arkansas River to join the raids.
-Among the raiders were Kiowa, Kiowa-Apache, and other Indians plus a few renegade Mexicans and Anglos.
+Comanches came all the way from the Arkansas River in Colorado to join the raids.
+Among the raiders were Kiowa, Kiowa-Apache, and other Indians plus a few Mexicans and Anglos.

 In fall, small groups of Comanche rendezvoused at Big Spring and headed south along well-known trails, riding at night during the full moon.
 A full moon in the fall was called a "Comanche Moon" by Texans.
 They crossed the Rio Grande either east or west of the Big Bend and met up and united in the Bolson de Mapimi, a large empty desert and range region.
 The Bolson offered good grazing, abundant springs, and mild winter temperatures.
 Many Comanche men brought their families south with them and resided for a winter there in the safety of its vastness.

 From the Bolson, the Comanche branched out in all directions in small and large groups, expanding their range to raid into tropical Mexico as far south as Jalisco and Querétaro.
 Each warrior took three or four horses with him, saving his favorite for battle.
 Women and children commonly traveled with the men and were prepared to defend themselves if necessary.
 A weakness of the Comanche was their determination to recover the bodies of their fallen warriors.
 They took extreme risks and suffered additional casualties as a result.
 Moreover, they often seemed careless and were sometimes caught unawares by large contingents of Mexican soldiers.

 At the end of their yearly raids, usually in the late winter or spring, the Comanche drove their captured livestock back to Texas.
 They sold or traded the horses and mules at several American trading posts as far north as Bent's Fort in Colorado.
-They needed the captives, mostly children, as laborers.
+They needed the captives, mostly women and children, as laborers.
 The boys were put to work taking care of their horse herds.
 The girls assisted in household chores, including preparing buffalo skins for sale as robes.
 The boys often grew up to be Comanche warriors and the girls often became one of several wives of Comanche men.
 A few of the captives were ransomed.
+The treatment of slaves was sometimes brutal, but the Comanches integrated thousands of Mexicans, Anglos, and members of other Indian tribes into their society.
+They needed the workers as their population was decimated every few years by epidemics of smallpox and other diseases of European origin.
+Many of the slaves and other people adopted into the tribe became culturally Comanche, albeit with a social stigma due to not being born as Comanche.